Libardo1/telafinance/content/pages/99-change-log.markdown

 ### December

+* December 20, 2017 - Forecasts for the <a href="/balance-sheet-forecasting.html">balance sheet</a> are now available.

 * December 12, 2017 - Added a new website section for <a href="/market-data.html">market data</a>.
 The first subsection contains <a href="/total-asset-data.html">total assets for all holding companies above five billion for 2017Q3</a>.

 * December 5, 2017 - Added a new article: <a href="/do-banks-scale.html">Do banks scale?</a>.